klsa2921/vespa/app/readme.md

 ## Ingestion Data

-The schema supports data ingestion through CSV files.
-From the web page, you can upload only CSV files.
-Each CSV file must contain the following fields:
+The schema supports data ingestion through CSV files and other text files.
+From the web page, you can upload CSV files but ach CSV file must contain the following fields:

 - **`id`**: A unique identifier for the data.